canonical/dqlite/doc/cross-platform-porting-plan.md

   current cross-thread path becomes hard to maintain.
 5. Consolidate filesystem/path helpers if the current local wrappers in `src/server.c` become too scattered.
-6. Add first-class CI/build scripts for Windows and Android; CMake remains an optional future build-system improvement, not part of the current refactor.
+6. Add first-class CI/build scripts for Windows, macOS, and Android; CMake remains an optional future build-system improvement, not part of the current refactor.

 ## Known limitations and risks